ArkEcosystem/laravel-foundation/usage/fortify.md

 }
 ```

-5. Add the policies to the `AuthServiceProvider`:
+5. Add the Role & Permission policies to the `AuthServiceProvider`:

 ```php
 use ARKEcosystem\Foundation\Fortify\Models\Permission;